Mortgage Calculator Home Page

 - Extend the mortgage over a longer term, say 20 years instead of 15.
 Depending on your age and your estimated ability to pay, you may be able to extend the mortgage many years further.

-- Defer the payment of the capital value of the house until later, while paying mainly interest initially.
+- Defer the payment of the capital value of the property until later, while paying mainly interest initially.
 This may be as an interest only mortgage, where you are trusted, and mostly asked to prove that you have a method of paying off the capital values later on into the mortgage or at the end of the term

 - Bundle the initial fees into the overall mortgage calculation and pay interest on that too, rather than forking out early on